kirschbaum-development/eloquent-power-joins/README.md

 })->toSql();
 ```

-You simply need to pass a callback as the second parameter to the `joinRelationship` method.
-And, for nested relationship, pass an array referencing the relation name.
+For nested calls and for `BelongsToMany` relationships (where two tables are joined), you simply need pass an array referencing the relationship names.

 ```php
 User::select('users.*')->joinRelationship('posts.comments', [